kaipartmann/Peridynamics.jl/docs/src/extension_api_reference.md

 ### Storage field blocks

 A storage needs the block of the time solver it is used with.
+The fracture bookkeeping blocks belong to the damage model and are inherited inside a [`@dmg_storage`](@ref Peridynamics.@dmg_storage) declaration.
 The others follow from the system and the material family.

 ```@docs